-The conference "100 Shades of the EU: The Political Economy of the EU Peripheries Between Pandemic and War" expanded on the ongoing work by transform! europe on EU peripheries, bringing together academic researchers and trade unionists from across Europe.
+The conference "100 Shades of the EU: The Political Economy of the EU Peripheries Between Pandemic and War" expanded on the ongoing work by transform! europe on EU peripheries.
+It brought together academic researchers and trade unionists from across Europe.
 Here is a summary of the discussions held during the sessions.

 The 2024 European Parliament elections are increasingly contingent on the rise of the radical right in Europe.
 In response to this threat, Heinz Bierbaum highlights an important tool of left politics.
 He discusses the role of "European Works Councils”, and shows why they are important for a left strategy.